-Youth sports may impart valuable life lessons and promote good health, but as any parent of an amateur athlete will attest, it can also be a major cost drain on household resources and finances.
+There are certainly benefits to youth sports.
+They may impart valuable life lessons and promote good health.
+But as any parent of an amateur athlete will attest, it can also be a major cost drain on household resources and finances.

 Before their budding young athlete even steps foot on a field (or other sporting venue), they must invest in the required equipment and safety gear, including goggles, helmets, mouth guards, and cleats — plus a physical exam depending on league rules.
 (A high school baseball catcher may well be sporting $2,500 worth of gear between catcher’s mitts, leg guards, bats, shoes, protective undergear, helmets and bags, most of which must be replaced every few years).

 And then, of course, there are the participation fees, which were virtually non-existent 25 years ago, but today cost hundreds of dollars per child, per sport, per season.

 Athletes who play for more competitive travel teams can pay far more, depending on the sport.
 Ice hockey travel teams, for example, can cost $10,000 or more per year due to equipment, facility costs, enrollment fees, and coaching.

 All told, the typical parent spends between $100 and $500 per month, per child on elite youth sports, with the bulk of the money going toward travel and team fees, but $1,000 per month is not unheard of, according to a 2016 survey on youth sports statistics by TD Ameritrade.1

 Those fees do not include the cost of private training clinics or sports summer camps, which can cost hundreds to thousands of dollars more per year.
 (Related: Budgeting basics)